wp-plugins/country-code-failed-login/readme.txt

 * Added a message loader function to import announcements / news and update messages from the main server into the settings screen.
 * Added a message dialog in the dashboard's right now box to show stats
 * Added new stats in the settings screens.
 Blocked by you this month and Attacks against you blocked by the network this month
 * Added a check in check_ban routine to see if the request page was the wp-login.php form.
 If not it returns.
-This saves on external lookups to the PHP-Web-Host.com server
+This saves on external lookups to the phpwebhost.co.za server

 = 1.0.0 =
 * This is the first version :)